How Many Tornadoes In Georgia 2022

 April Tornado Outbreak

 The April tornado outbreak was one of the most significant weather events in Georgia during 2022.
-On April 5th, a series of strong to violent tornadoes swept across the state, causing widespread damage and multiple injuries.
+Now, on April 5th, a series of strong to violent tornadoes swept across the state, causing widespread damage and multiple injuries.
 One of the most notable tornadoes during this outbreak was an EF-3 tornado that struck Bryan County, causing extensive damage to homes, businesses, and infrastructure.

 May Severe Weather